 Inclined at 20°, the 6-station turret tool 22 mm shank tooling, had a slide travel of 120 mm and was fitted with the usual screw-adjusted stops.
 Two lever-action cut-off slides were offered, each holding the usual front and back toolposts: a standard unit with 60 mm of travel and an extra-cost compound unit with 65 mm of travel across the bed and 50 of longitudinal travel on the top slide.

-Optional extras included a rather unusual vertically mounted cut-off slide, a headstock-mounted chase-screwcutting attachment, a bar-feed unit and the usual wide selection of turret tooling.
+Optional extras included a rather unusual vertically mounted cut-off slide (like that also offered on the Dutch Emwee), a headstock-mounted chase-screwcutting attachment, a bar-feed unit and the usual wide selection of turret tooling.